Biography

 What do you like about working at Irwin Mitchell?

 The firm provides such a supportive and inclusive working environment.
-Its fulfilling being able to work with likeminded and dedicated people who wish to provide a high-level service and achieve the best outcome for our clients.
-The team are always willing to share their knowledge and provide support in whatever way they can.
+It's fulfilling being able to work with likeminded and dedicated people who foster a collaborative working environment and wish to provide a high-level service, achieving the best outcome for our clients.
+The firm genuinely values and encourages personal development which has given me the opportunity to grow in a dynamic and forward-thinking environment.

 What is the most rewarding aspect of your role?